cmaureir/progra-alma/lectures/week4/lecture14.rst

 In this case, the name of the module is ``parity``.
-To use the functions in another program, the file ``parity.py`` must be in the same folder that the program.
+To use the functions in another program, the file ``parity.py`` must be in the same folder as the program.

 For example,
 the ``show_even.py`` program can be